College Hall, Office 120

 At times, the Office of Investigations and Inquiry is used to complete larger scale investigation not involving Title IX or sexual misconduct.
 These cases typically involve complex student conduct issues involving multiple parties (complainants and respondents).

-The Office of Health Promotion (OHP) envisions a campus environment that fosters health and well-being.
-We believe all students deserve opportunities to learn and practice strategies that will help them thrive at Gonzaga and beyond.
-The professional Health Educators of this area partner with student well-being interns to lead initiatives, create programs, deliver trainings, and identify services and spaces that promote positive, holistic well-being and reduce high-risk behaviors.
-Our primary areas of focus include: mental and emotional well-being, healthy relationships, and substance use.
+The Office of Health Promotion (OHP) fosters the health of students through the use of proactive, non-judgmental, and inclusive public health principles and practices.
+Our goal is that all students will cultivate behaviors that contribute to sustainable, life-long well-being.
+The professional and student staff in this department lead initiatives, create programs, deliver trainings, and identify services and spaces that promote positive, holistic well-being and reduce high-risk behaviors.
 Contact us if you are interested in consultation for an event, project or idea you have.

 Zags Help Zags – This is a program coordinated by OHP that helps develop students, faculty, and staff members to be active bystanders who step in to make a positive difference in the Gonzaga community.
 As a Jesuit University, we have a commitment to the dignity of the human person and strive to be in service to others.
 We aim to find proactive ways to establish healthy community norms, as well as identify strategies for intervening when challenging situations do arise.